 Telehealth is changing the way Australians access skin care, making it easier than ever to get expert advice without leaving home

-You’ll also need to be able to provide a clear description of your symptoms: when they started, what makes them better or worse, and any treatments you’ve already tried.
+You should also be ready to describe your symptoms clearly — when they started, what makes them better or worse, and any treatments you have already tried, including over-the-counter products or previous prescriptions.

 How to Decide What’s Best for You